Modelling of an Assembled Product

 parentObject to properly map the hierarchy of assets

-The scene can be visualized in VEB.js either with the command "Import Scene" (and selecting the .json file) or opening this link .
+The scene can be visualized in VEB.js either with the command "Import Scene" (and selecting the .json file) or opening .